yameenkhurshid/pneumoniadetection/README.md

-# pneumoniadetection
+# Pneumonia Detection with AI
-Pneumonia Detection with AI
+This project's goal was to create an AI system capable of detecting pneumonia based on chest X-ray images.